 A: I recognise that there has to be a balance of work and play for children and their families - and the tutor!
 For this reason, there is no tuition during each of the three half-term holidays.

-For children in Year Five and approaching the 11+ tests, I offer ad. hoc. practice tests for a limited period in the Christmas and Easter holidays, and (usually) for up to three weeks in the summer holiday.
+For children in Year Five and approaching the 11+ tests, I offer ad. hoc. practice tests for a limited period in the Christmas and Easter holidays, and (usually) for up to three weeks in the summer holiday in my annual Summer School.
 Tuition at these times is at the same rate as term time.

 In addition, for Year 5 11+ students in the summer holiday, I will set, on request, a personal scheme of work (which parents will need to monitor and mark).
 It is tailored to each child, and is for three weeks only during the six-week summer holiday, when they are not receiving tuition from me.